Wholesale: Products & Services

 General maintenance and repair activities are described in the Maintenance and Repair Overview.

 You are responsible for isolating the trouble to the correct unbundled element or collocated equipment.
-If Qwest is dispatched to an end user's location on a maintenance issue and finds the NID to be defective, Qwest will replace the defective element or, if beyond repair, the entire device at no cost to you.
+If CenturyLink is dispatched to an end user's location on a maintenance issue and finds the NID to be defective, CenturyLink will replace the defective element or, if beyond repair, the entire device at no cost to you.
 If the facilities and lines have been removed from the protector field or damaged by you, then you will be responsible for all costs associated with returning the facilities and lines back to their original state.
 Charges for this work will be on a time and materials basis and billed directly to you as outlined in the Billing section contained herein.

 Billing disputes will be resolved in accordance with the dispute resolution process contained in your Interconnection Agreement.